Recognizing the Symptoms of Bacterial Vaginosis

 Fishy Odor

 A prominent symptom of bacterial vaginosis is a strong, fishy odor that emanates from the vagina.
 The odor is often more noticeable after sexual intercourse or during menstruation.
-This distinct smell is caused by the overgrowth of certain bacteria in the vagina and is one of the key indicators of BV.
+This distinct smell is caused by the overgrowth of certain bacteria in the vagina and is one of the critical indicators of BV.

 Changes in Discharge